Travel and transport – getting around in Spain

 There are several different types of train, which could be confusing at first.
 The AVE (very high speed train) is the flagship service, and runs from Madrid to Barcelona, Sevilla, Málaga, Valladolid and Huesca.
 More stations are planned, connecting Madrid to Alicante and Valencia.
 The AVE also now connects Barcelona to Paris, in a journey that takes 5.5 hours from city centre to city centre.
 Tickets for the AVE are more expensive than for other train services, but if you book early, as you would with budget airlines, you can get good deals at most times of the year.
 Interestingly, you might be able to get a first class ticket for less than an ordinary ticket in the UK.

 The commuter trains are called cercanias and operate in all of Spain’s major cities.
 RENFE runs regional train networks which are called media distancia.
-There are also local region trains such as FEVE, a narrow gauge railway in the north of the country and a local service in the Basque region, the EUSKOTREN.
+There are also local regional trains such as FEVE, a narrow gauge railway in the north of the country and a local service in the Basque region, the EUSKOTREN and the RODALIES de CATALUNYA in Catalonia,

-Most trains are modern and comfortable, with the AVE offering a bar and snacks, or a dinner or lunch for first class passengers.
-Some of the local trains are old and somewhat basic do tend to be slower than the more modern trains.
+Most trains are modern and comfortable, with the AVE offering a bar and snacks, or a dinner or lunch for first class passengers and sockets for charging your phone or laptop.
+Some of the local trains are old and somewhat basic and tend to be slower than the more modern trains.

 The bus services running between cities in Spain are privately owned by different companies – each of which offers different national schedules.
 Information can be found at bus stations and online.
 Bus travel in cities, run by local authorities, is efficient, but in smaller towns and country areas these services can be rather sporadic.
-Generally buses in Spain are modern and air conditioned.
+Generally buses in Spain are modern and air conditioned and on intercity routes are usually more expensive than trains.

 The major companies include ALSA and SARFA, which covers Catalunya.
 A return journey from Madrid to Barcelona (621km/386 miles) will cost in the region of €24-€40, depending on time of day, and time of year.